Complex post-traumatic stress disorder: Trauma recovery model

-Herman believes recovery can only occur within a healing relationship and only if the survivor is empowered by that relationship.
+Herman believes recovery can only occur within a healing relationship and only if that relationship empowers the survivor.
 This healing relationship need not be romantic or sexual in the colloquial sense of "relationship", however, and can also include relationships with friends, co-workers, one's relatives or children, and the therapeutic relationship.
 However, the first stage of establishing safety must always include a thorough evaluation of the surroundings, which might include abusive relationships.
 This stage might involve the need for major life changes for some patients.

 Securing a safe environment requires strategic attention to the patient's economic and social ecosystem.
 The patient must become aware of her own resources for practical and emotional support as well as the realistic dangers and vulnerabilities in her social situation.
 Many patients are unable to move forward in their recovery because of their present involvement in unsafe or oppressive relationships.
-In order to gain their autonomy and their peace of mind, survivors may have to make difficult and painful life choices.
+To gain their autonomy and their peace of mind, survivors may have to make difficult and painful life choices.
 Battered women may lose their homes, their friends, and their livelihood.
 Survivors of childhood abuse may lose their families.
 Political refugees may lose their homes and their homeland.
 The social obstacles to recovery are not generally recognized, but they must be identified and adequately addressed in order for recovery to proceed.

 It has been suggested that treatment for complex PTSD should differ from treatment for PTSD by focusing on problems that cause more functional impairment than the PTSD symptoms.
 These problems include emotional dysregulation, dissociation, and interpersonal problems.
 Six suggested core components of complex trauma treatment include: